-1.1.6 In October 2018, a draft bill for the revision of Chapter 12 of the Swiss CPIL was presented to the Swiss parliament.
-The planned amendment aims to align the legislation with the case law established by the Swiss Federal Supreme Court since the CPIL came into force around 30 years ago.
-In addition, a number of unresolved issues will be addressed and the draft bill proposes that appeals against arbitral awards can be submitted to the Swiss Federal Supreme Court in the English language.
+1.1.6 On 1 January 2021, the revised version of Chapter 12 of the Swiss CPIL entered into force.
+The revision addressed a number of unresolved issues and aligned the legislation with the case law established by the Swiss Federal Supreme Court since the Swiss CPIL came into force around 30 years ago.
+At the same time, the Federal Statute on the Swiss Federal Supreme Court was amended.
+For the first time, appeals against arbitral awards can now be submitted to the Swiss Federal Supreme Court in the English language.

 1.2 The Swiss Rules as institutional rules

 1.2.1 The Swiss Rules of International Arbitration (Swiss Rules)